LGBTQI+ Affirmative Counselling

 It is very common that people seek LGBTQI+ Counselling to help find their own way through a phase of adjustment or to make sense of a particular difficulty in their relationships.
-We often find that if difficult emotions are buried and not addressed this can lead to further emotional difficulties and issues later down the line.
+We often find that if difficult emotions are buried and not addressed, this can lead to further emotional difficulties and issues later down the line.

 Coming out is a term used to describe telling others about your sexual orientation or your gender identity.
 Having these conversations can sometimes be difficult.
-You may fear being judged, rejected, misunderstood.
+You may fear being judged, rejected, or misunderstood.

-Couples LGBTQI+ Counselling & Psychotherapy
+Couples LGBTQI+ Affirmative Counselling & Psychotherapy

 We often work with lesbian, gay, bisexual and transgender couples and individuals.
-Whether it is to mend or deepen a relationship or to have a professional support your separation / divorce process, we have a range of services that can help address the issues that affect LGBTQI+ communities.
+Whether it is to mend or deepen a relationship or to have a professional support your separation/divorce process, we have a range of services that can help address the issues that affect LGBTQI+ communities.

-Couples and individuals use our LGBTQI+ Counselling Services, to think through their relationships and address issues with the help of an experienced therapist.
+Couples and individuals use our LGBTQI+ Counselling Services to think through their relationships and address issues with the help of an experienced therapist.

 Heteronormative Culture & Unconscious Biases